Samfox2/homebridge-domotiga/README.md

 * ```"valueContact":```  Value no. of the contact (required for "Contact")
 * ```"valueSwitch":```   Value no. of the switch (required for "Switch")
 * ```"valueOutlet":```   Value no. of the outlet (required for "Outlet")

+Only supported by a few homekit apps:
+* ```"valueBattery":```  Value no. of battery
+* ```"lowbattery":```    Min. battery level which activates "low battery warning" in mV
 * ```"valuePowerConsumption":```  Value no. of the consumption in W (required for custom "Powermeter" and optional Eve characteristic for "Outlet")
 * ```"valueTotalPowerConsumption":```  Value no. of the total consumption in kWh (optional for custom "Powermeter" and Eve characteristic for "Outlet")

-Not yet supported by actual homekit apps:
-* ```"valueBattery":```  Value no. of battery
-* ```"lowbattery":```    Min. battery level which activates "low battery warning" in mV